bbbradsmith/lotwtool/readme.txt

 You can Ctrl + Alt + Left Click to quickly test the room you're editing.
 The tile you clicked on will become the entry point of the dungeon, instead of map 0,0.
+This will save the ROM with a starting location patch and open it in your program associated with .NES files.

+The editor will automatically undo the patch in memory, but if the file is accidentally left unsaved after a test, the patch may persist.
+This can be removed in the Miscellaneous / Cheat menu.

-I recommend using the Miscellaneous / Cheat menu to give yourself all items, and a supply of keys as well, and editing the home map 3,16 to put a ladder next to the door of the Drasle residence to enter more quickly.
+I recommend also using the Miscellaneous / Cheat menu to give yourself all items, and a supply of keys as well, and editing the home map 3,16 to put a ladder next to the door of the Drasle residence to enter more quickly.

 The Inn in map 1,16 will look strange in the editor.
 To make changes to it, use the Map Properties tool to temporarily set its Metatile Page to $1F,